Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Introduction

 \subsection{Logic}

 We will study a {\em probability logic with aggregation functions}, abbreviated $PLA$.
 Since the output of an aggregation function may be any number in the unit interval it follows that $PLA$ will be a many valued logic with truth values in the unit interval.
 Since the aggregation functions max and min can be used to express existential and universal quantification, respectively, it follows that the expressive power of $PLA$ exceeds that of first-order logic.
-Moreover, generalized quantifiers in the sense of Mostowski \cite{Mos} can be expressed by aggregation functions in a way that is explained in Section~\ref{Aggregation functions and generalized quantifiers}.
+Examples of the expressivity of $PLA$ are given in Section~\ref{Discussion}.
+For example we show that every stage of the SimRank \cite{JW} can be expressed by a $PLA$-formula.

 The syntax of $PLA$ (Definition~\ref{syntax of PLA}) is similar to the probability logic studied by Jaeger~\cite{Jae98a}, but we use the semantics (Definition~\ref{semantics of PLA}) of Lukasiewicz logic for the propositional connectives $\neg$, $\to$, $\vee$ and $\wedge$.
-We make this choice because we want truth value of, for example, $\varphi \to \psi$ to vary continuously as the thruth values of $\varphi$ and $\psi$ vary.
-When formulas take the truth values 0 or 1, the semantics of Lukasiewicz coincides with the common semantics of the mentioned connectives.
+We make this choice because we want the truth value of, for example, $\varphi \to \psi$ to vary continuously as the truth values of $\varphi$ and $\psi$ vary.
+When formulas take the truth values 0 or 1 the semantics of Lukasiewicz coincides with the common semantics of the mentioned connectives.
 For a concise introduction to Lukasiewicz logic see e.g. \cite[Section~11.2]{Ber}, or see the original source \cite{LT}.